daheisenberg/Compe571/readme.txt

 resource (such as the rotor + the camera)
 I have mentioned all the resources i have used, most of the code was written from scratch but some of them are borrowed from tutorials.

+how to use this code:
+You just need to run the program using the following command

+python *program.py
+for example
+python mainFile.py

+this program will need to have a raspberry pi connected if not, there will be errors since you need the GPIO